Trans Am Series once was one of the most popular competitions

 However, the ’90s and the modern period proved to be bad for Trans-Am and its philosophy.
 The series lost its recognition among its fans and the specification of the cars was very close to the GT3.
 Of course, the brand value is still so strong that even today there are Trans-Am races but with a different set of rules.

 Unfortunately, these races are no match for the excitement that the original race series was associated with a few decades ago.
-Let’s hope that organizers will realise this and that we will soon see a new and true Trans-Am championship which will also become the fans’ favourite.
+Let’s hope that organizers will realise this and that we will soon see a new and true Trans-Am championship which will also become the fans’ favorite.